infobip/mobile-messaging-sdk-ios/README.md

 	```
 5. Perform code modification to the app delegate in order to receive push notifications.
 There are two ways to do this: [App Delegate Inheritance](#app-delegate-inheritance) or [App Delegate Composition](https://github.com/infobip/mobile-messaging-sdk-ios/wiki/Integration-via-app-delegate-composition)

 	> ### Notice
-	> MobileMessaging SDK has geofencing service enabled by default.
-In order to opt-out the service, skip following 6-8 steps and follow [this guide](https://github.com/infobip/mobile-messaging-sdk-ios/wiki/Geofencing-service#disabling-the-default-geofencing-service-startup).
+	> MobileMessaging SDK has geofencing service disabled by default.
+In order to enable the service follow [this guide](https://github.com/infobip/mobile-messaging-sdk-ios/wiki/Geofencing-service).

-6. Include `NSLocationWhenInUseUsageDescription` and `NSLocationAlwaysUsageDescription` keys in your app’s Info.plist.
-These keys let you describe the reason your app accesses the user’s location information.
-The system includes the value of these keys in the alert panel displayed to the user when requesting permission to use location services.

 ### App Delegate Inheritance
 The simplest approach to integrate Mobile Messaging with an existing app is by inheriting your app delegate from `MobileMessagingAppDelegate`.
 If you prefer a more advanced way: [App Delegate Composition](https://github.com/infobip/mobile-messaging-sdk-ios/wiki/Integration-via-app-delegate-composition).